-Open the file "CrossSections.3dr".
-It contains the mesh of a tunnel that has been scanned and the theoretical mesh of the tunnel which has been created by extrusion of the theoretical section along the neutral axis.
+Open the file CrossSections.3dr.
+It contains the mesh of a tunnel which has been scanned and the theoretical mesh of the tunnel which has been created by extrusion of the theoretical section along the neutral axis.
 This file is going to be used through this whole exercise.